 - Colliding with other objects or even with the other forklifts.

 - Crushing or striking the pedestrians

-Make sure that you will make use of the stronger caution if you are going to reverse your forklift.
-Also to that, we have provided some steps that you might follow to avoid those hazards above.
+Make sure that you will use stronger caution if you are going to reverse your forklift.
+Also that, we have provided some steps that you might follow to avoid those hazards above.